JustFernandezz/cyb3lnkuei-site/content/whoami.md

 Everything changed in November 2024 when I landed my first role as a penetration tester.
 I don’t even remember applying to that specific company, it likely came from a period where I was sending out applications consistently without expecting a response.
 I traveled to Lagos, went through the interview process, and secured the role.
 From that moment, the belief in my journey began to change.

+Ever since then, I’ve been getting gigs from clients and referrals, and it has honestly been life changing.
+It reminded me that sometimes the opportunities you’re praying for start showing up quietly before you even realize how much things are changing.

 It has now been about two years since I started my career as a penetration tester.
 The hard work and consistency have paid off, and I’m grateful for how far I’ve come.
 There’s still a long way to go, and I’m not slowing down anytime soon.

 Today, I can meet some of my needs, and one of the greatest rewards has been achieving a level of financial independence and work experience at a young age.
 It’s not everything, but it’s something I’m truly grateful for and just the beginning.

+Just never stop believing in yourself and keep doing what you're doing.
+The journey is yours and not theirs, so they can’t see what is ahead.
+Only you can see.

 ---
 ## Certifications & Degree